Parent page: Configuring and Administrating Your Workspace

 Once preparation is complete, click on the button to proceed with the acquisition.
-A confirmation dialog will appear, notifying you that the Content Cart is about to be transferred from source to target servers - click Yes to proceed.
-A second confirmation dialog will confirm the result of the acquisition, with the acquired Items available to browse in the target server through the Explorer panel.
-If, before closing the Content Cart dialog, you run the preparation again - clicking - the Status and Action fields will update to reflect the result - displaying
+A confirmation dialog will appear, notifying you that the Content Cart is about to be transferred from source to target Workspaces – click Yes to proceed.
+A second confirmation dialog will confirm the result of the acquisition, with the acquired Items available to browse in the target Workspace through the Explorer panel.

 Acquiring Data in IntLib Format

 You also have the ability to acquire components from your Workspace, into an Integrated Library (

 *.IntLib).
 And when placing components from such an Integrated Library, the actual links are back to the components in the Workspace.
 This gives you the ability to effectively use your company's Workspace components in an offline fashion, while ensuring the design still maintains a true connection to those components in the source Workspace.

 From the Content Cart dialog, the process to acquire into an IntLib is as follows:

 Click on the Select target server link and choose IntLib file from the menu.

 Set the target of the Content Cart to be an IntLib file.